RubenW556/Hemiron-Databases/backend/README.md

 ## Building for production

 Run to build the docker image for production using docker compose.
-- `docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml backend`
+- `docker compose -f docker-compose.yaml -f docker-compose.prod.yaml build`

 Or CLI